Cache-Control: max-age=31536000

 How to bring Aparigraha into your daily life?

-Clean a few items from a drawer or a wardrobe and give the contents to a worthy person or charity.
+Clean a few items from a drawer or a wardrobe and donate the contents.
 An empty place allows for new things to abundantly fill your life.

 Move this same idea to your diary.
 Leave some time each week for the unexpected to happen.
 Invite surprise blessings to visit you.